anydotcrypto/docs.any.sender/docs/relayTransaction.md

 ### Fields

-An accountable transaction is validated against this [json schema](./relayTx.schema.json).
+An accountable transaction is validated against this [json schema](./accountableTransaction.schema.json).

 ```
 {
+  "type": "accountable",
   "chainId": number,
   "from": string (address)
   "to": string (address)